 - Completely rewriting the sentence may be better.

 - Check your format and fonts.

 - See if you are using the same type (font), size, structure, style of writing, and even point-of-view.

-- Consistency helps the reader understand your work better.
+- Consistency makes your document easier to read.
+Readers will understand your work better.

 Back to top

 Please login to tell us what you think.